Looking to invest using a robo-advisor and want to learn more about Questwealth? You’ve come to the right place.

 However, it offers substantially lower fees than Wealthsimple, which is an extremely important benefit.
 In the Wealthsimple vs. Questwealth comparison, Wealthsimple beats Questwealth in terms of minimum balance.
 Questwealth has a minimum balance of $1,000, while there is no minimum balance limit with Wealthsimple.

 Questwealth vs. Vanguard

 Vanguard also entered the sector due to the rising popularity of robo-advisors.
 Vanguard is known for its pioneering presence in the world of low-cost index investing.
 Note that Vanguard does not offer a traditional robo-advisor product.

 Questwealth vs. Self-Directed Investing

 Self-directed investing is another alternative you can choose.
 If you think you have a knack for investing, have an understanding of how ETFs work, and understand how different funds can have varying risks, you can create your portfolio.

 Questrade operates as an online brokerage that allows you to create your trading portfolio.
 The discount broker enables you to solve the problem of paying too much for investing, and it could be ideal for a DIY approach to investing.

 I think Questwealth is a fantastic robo-advisor to help you achieve a variety of investment goals from aggressive growth to conservative investments.
 It also offers every account Canadians can ask for.

-If you want to give them a try, you can get $10,000 managed free by Questwealth Portfolios by clicking here
+If you want to give them a try, you can get $10,000 managed free by Questwealth Portfolios here.